succinctlabs/blobstreamx/README.md

 ### Deployed contracts

 You can interact with the Blobstream X contracts today.
-The list of the deployed Blobstream X Solidity smart contracts can be found the this [list](https://docs.celestia.org/developers/blobstream#deployed-contracts).
+The list of the deployed Blobstream X Solidity smart contracts can be found [here](https://docs.celestia.org/developers/blobstream#deployed-contracts).

 For more information, please refer to the [documentation](https://docs.celestia.org/developers/blobstream).
 And if you're planning on building a rollup that uses Blobstream, check out the [blobstream rollups](https://docs.celestia.org/developers/blobstream-rollups) docs.